History-deterministic Vector Addition Systems: Decision Problems

 We now modify the systems $A$ and $B$ so that they differ in two ways: \begin{enumerate} \item the halting state $h_A$ of $A$ admits a $h$-labelled step (to itself) but $s_B$ does not. \item All states in $B$ have $b$-labelled steps (to the accepting sink $u_B$) but none of $A$s states do. \end{enumerate} See \cref{fig:2-hd-undec} for a depiction of the constructed $2$-VASS.

 Notice that $\Lang{B}\not\subseteq \Lang{A}$ by design, because no word containing the letter $b$ can be accepted by $A$.
-Notice that both $A$ and $B$ are indeed history-deterministic: they only choices to be resolved are upon reading a zero-testing latter $\ztest_i$ from a configuration where the corresponding counter $i$ is not zero.
+Notice that both $A$ and $B$ are indeed history-deterministic: the only choices to be resolved are upon reading a zero-testing letter $\ztest_i$ from a configuration where the corresponding counter $i$ is not zero.
 In any such case, moving to the sink is language maximal.

-It remains to argue that $\Lang{s_A} \not\subseteq \Lang{s_B}$ if, and only if, $M$ has a finite run from initial configuration to its final state.
+It remains to argue that $\Lang{s_A} \not\subseteq \Lang{s_B}$ if, and only if, $M$ has a finite run from an initial configuration to its final state.
 Indeed, if $M$ terminates via a sequence $\rho=e_0e_1,\ldots e_k$, then $\Lang{A}$ contains the word $\rho \cdot h$.
 Since this run does not contain ``cheats'' nor letters $b$, the system $B$ cannot possibly reach the winning sink $u_B$ and therefore not accept.
 Conversely, if $M$ does not terminate, then any word $\rho\in \CMOPS^*\cdot h$ accepted by $A$ must prescribe a run of $M$ that contains a cheat.
 Say $\rho=\rho_1 \cdot \ztest_i \cdot \rho_1 \cdot h$.
-But then, $B$ will be able to reach the sink $u_B$ after reading he prefix $\rho_1\cdot \ztest_i$ and thus accept. \end{proof} The construction in the previous lemma works both in coverability and reachability semantics (note that we assume that a 2CM terminates with counters $0$).
+But then, $B$ will be able to reach the sink $u_B$ after reading the prefix $\rho_1\cdot \ztest_i$ and thus accept. \end{proof} The construction in the previous lemma works both in coverability and reachability semantics (note that we assume that a 2CM terminates with counters at $0$).
 The next two theorems are direct consequences and again hold for coverability and reachability semantics. \begin{theorem} Checking language inclusion is undecidable for $2$-HD VASSs. \end{theorem} \begin{theorem} It is undecidable to check if a given $2$-VASS is history-deterministic. \end{theorem} \begin{proof} By reduction from 2CM termination: Construct the two systems $A$ and $B$ as given by \cref{lem:2-2-vass} and add one new initial state $s$ that, upon reading some letter $b$ can move to the initial state $s_A$ of $A$ or $s_B$ of $B$.
 By \cref{prop:hd=language-maximal}, the so-constructed system is HD iff $\Lang{s_A}\subseteq\Lang{s_B}$, which is true iff $M$ does not terminate. \end{proof}